-What can you do to celebrate Earth Day while under a shelter-in-place order?
+What can you do to celebrate Earth Day with kids?
 Plant your spring or summer garden!
 It is the perfect time of the year to get your garden started.

 I am not an expert gardener by any means, but I started my home garden when my oldest daughter was 4 months old and over the last 8 years, I have learned some things that work and don’t work.
 Plus, I have really enjoyed getting my kids involved at all different ages.
 This was the first year that both of my daughters, who are now 5 and 8 years old, have been able to participate in (almost) the entire process.

-This year while sheltering in place, my amazing husband and kids spent a morning building a protective garden net made from PVC pipe and netting.
-About 2 years ago, the neighborhood squirrels caught on to my garden and would eat all the baby plants we tried to start — leaves, stem, and all.
+In 2020, near the beginning of the COVID-19 pandemic, my amazing husband and kids spent a morning building a protective garden net made from PVC pipe and netting.
+The neighborhood squirrels caught on to my garden and would eat all the baby plants we tried to start — leaves, stem, and all.
 The only things spared were tomatoes, jalapenos, and cilantro, which were good for salsa, I guess!
-This year’s project ended up being an amazing math and engineering lesson (it was their “school” for the morning) with all the planning, measuring, assembling, and troubleshooting.
+The project ended up being an amazing math and engineering lesson (it was their “school” for the morning) with all the planning, measuring, assembling, and troubleshooting.
 My kids loved the satisfaction of seeing it go from concept to building to functional final product.

 My kids get so excited when they can see their plants grow and especially when it is time to pick the vegetables.
 Involving them in this process definitely gets them much more interested in eating the vegetables!